bochaco/pact-mock-reactive/README.md

 **Note that pact file format is compatible with [Pact JVM][pact-jvm].**

 As the Pact mock service can be used as a standalone executable and administered via HTTP, it can be used for testing with any language.
-All that is required is a library in the native language to create the HTTP calls listed above.
+All that is required is just a library in the native language to create the HTTP calls listed above.
 Currently there are binding for [Ruby][pact] and [Javascript][javascript].

 Additionally, this mock service provides the following features in the frontend Web based UI, displaying the information in real time as the backend endpoints are exercised: